Shen-Lab/LDM-3DG/README.md

 In ICLR 2024.

+License: GPL v3.
+(If you are interested in a different license, for example, for commercial use, please contact us.)

 ## Overview
 A pipeline to compress 3D graphs into the latent space, where a (vectorial) diffusion model is implemented to capture the distribution.